-Sally’s entertainment law practice runs the gamut from representing very high-budget Hollywood productions to small independent producers, as well as individual writers, actors and financiers.
-She negotiates acquisitions and distribution, drafts a wide variety of financing documents, advises on insurance and bonds, addresses Guild and Union matters, handles copyright and trademark issues, performs script clearances, prepares production contracts, and litigates disputes.
-She has performed the legal work on such films as “The Tourist,” starring Angelina Jolie and Johnny Depp; “The Young Victoria,” starring Emily Blunt; and Martin Scorsese’s 3D feature, “Hugo.”
-Similarly, she has negotiated and drafted contracts for multiple television pilots and series, including Charlie Sheen’s “Anger Management,” “The Glee Project,” “The Bachelor,” “Children’s Medical Center,” “Donna Decorates Dallas,” “Texas 28,” “Texas Troubadours,” and several shows launching in 2013.
+Helppie’s entertainment law practice runs the gamut from representing high-budget Hollywood productions to small independent producers, as well as individual writers, actors and financiers.
+She negotiates acquisitions and distribution, drafts a wide variety of financing documents, advises on insurance and bonds, addresses guild and union matters, handles copyright and trademark issues, prepares production contracts and litigates disputes.
+She has performed legal work on such films as The Tourist, starring Angelina Jolie and Johnny Depp; The Young Victoria, starring Emily Blunt; Edge of Darkness, starring Mel Gibson; and Martin Scorsese’s 3-D feature Hugo.
+Similarly, she has negotiated and drafted contracts for multiple television pilots and series, including Charlie Sheen’s Anger Management, The Glee Project, The Bachelor, Children’s Medical Center, Donna Decorates Dallas and Texas Troubadours.